 This is an out-and-back on Farrington Lake (ORANGE).

-0.0 – The trail starts a few steps from the parking lot, and almost immediately crosses Riva Ave.
+0.0 – Farrington Lake (ORANGE) starts a few steps from the parking lot, and almost immediately crosses Riva Ave.

 In a few more steps, turn LEFT at the trail split [either left or right ends up at the same spot – we come back the other way].

-1.0 – The trail ends at a small parking area, retrace the route back.
+1.0 – Farrington Lake (ORANGE) ends at a small parking area, retrace the route back.

-Optional extension: Continue on to The Forest Brook trail that is part of Ireland Brook Conservation Area.
+Optional extension: Continue on to the Forest Brook trail.

 Nearby but requires a walk along the road shoulder: Turn left down Riva, go about 500 ft, cross a bridge, then look for a small dirt parking lot on the right.